LeagueMaker95/Near-X-one/README.md

 Do you like to test an RPG video game?
 Well, there are forums and my game: Near X one.(still not finished)

-Link to the french forum : Oniromancie
+See on [Oniromancie](http://www.rpg-maker.fr/jeux.html), the famous french RPG Maker forum.

 What if you create one?